 2. Installing Visual C# 2008

-As of late January 2008, the Express versions of Visual Studio 2008 are available for download [2] at the following address [1]: [http://msdn2.microsoft.com/fr-fr/express/future/default(en-us).aspx]:
+At the end of January 2008, Express versions of Visual Studio 2008 were available for download [2] at the following address [1]: [http://msdn2.microsoft.com/en-fr/express/future/default(en-us).aspx] :

 ![]() |

-To create your first program with C# 2008, follow these steps after launching C#:
+To create your first program with C# 2008, proceed as follows after launching C# :

 ![]() |

-- [3]: Name the project—this will be changed below
+- [3]: give the project a name - it will be changed below

-- [4c]: Program.cs is the default C# program generated in the project.
+- [4c] : Program.cs is the C# program generated by default in the project.

 ![]() |

-- The first step did not ask where to save the project.
-If you do nothing, it will be saved to a default location that will likely not suit your needs.
-Option [5] allows you to save the project to a specific folder.
+- step 1 didn't ask where to save the project.
+If we do nothing, it will be saved in a default location that will probably not suit us.
+The option [5] is used to save the project in a specific folder.

 ![]() |

-- in [1]: the Windows folder for the MyApplication1 project
+- in [1]: the file windows the project MyApplication1

 - in [2]: its contents

-- in [3]: the project in the Visual Studio Project Explorer
+- in [3]: the project in Visual Studio's Project Explorer

-Let’s modify the code in the [Program.cs] file [3] as follows:
+Let's modify the code of file [Program.cs] [3] as follows:

 using System;